shop-gang/tangerine/docs/NEXT_STEPS.md

 # NEXT_STEPS for AetherPress

 This document outlines the pending next actions for the project.
-For historical task completion, see `archive/NEXT_STEPS-2025-06-05.md`.

 ---